toutia/media_manager/Readme.md

 ## Configuration

-Personnalisez les fichiers de configuration avant utilisation :
+Customize configuration files before use:

-- `tracker_config.txt` : paramètres du tracker.
+- `tracker_config.txt`: tracker parameters.
-- `tracker_perf.yml` : paramètres des performances du tracker.
+- `tracker_perf.yml`: tracker performance settings.
-- `test.json` : paramètres pour tests spécifiques.
+- `test.json`: specific test parameters.

 ## Logs

-Les logs du service sont enregistrés dans `media_manager.log`.
-Consultez ce fichier pour le diagnostic et le suivi.
+Service logs are saved in `media_manager.log`.
+Check this file for diagnostics and monitoring.

 ## Contribution

-Les contributions sont les bienvenues.
-Merci de respecter les bonnes pratiques (pull requests, documentation, tests).
+Contributions are welcome.
+Please follow best practices for pull requests, documentation, and testing.

-## Licence
+## License

-Ce projet est sous licence Apache-2.0.
-Voir le fichier LICENSE pour plus de détails.
+This project is licensed under Apache-2.0.
+See the LICENSE file for details.